gardener/dashboard/docs/project-ops.md

     ![Download service account kubeconfig](images/Download-service-account-kubeconfig.png)

 1. Add the downloaded `kubeconfig` to your configuration.

-You can now execute `kubectl` commands on the garden cluster using the anonymous service account.
+You can now execute `kubectl` commands on the garden cluster using the technical service account.

 ## List Gardener API resources